 - Income received by members of the family unit

-- Certificate of income and, if applicable, wealth tax issued by the State Tax Authorities or the competent regional body, for the last four tax years.
+- Certificate of income and, if applicable, certificate relating to the imposition of the Wealth Tax issued by the Spanish Tax Agency or the relevant autonomous body, covering the previous fiscal year.

-- Certificate accrediting the social security benefits, guaranteed minimum income or similar welfare benefits granted by the Autonomous Communities or local authorities.
+- Documentation certifying any social wages, minimum guaranteed income, minimum subsistence income or equivalent social assistance provided by the State, Autonomous Regions or local authorities.

 - Last three pay slips received.